i-am-bee/bee-agent-framework/README.md

 To see more in-depth explanation see [overview](/docs/overview.md).

-## Tutorials

-🚧 Coming soon 🚧

 ## Roadmap

-- Bee agent performance optimization with additional models
-- Examples, tutorials, and docs
-- Improvements to building custom agents
+- Python version
-- Multi-agent orchestration
+- Multi-agent orchestration patterns
+- Catalog of agents

 ## Contribution guidelines